 Stid: Sounds all right to me.

 Zendexor: But not very focused.
-And neither was the science of Kroth - until the great fleet went North, the Polar Parliament dared some crisp enactments and, finally, The Rise succeeds...
+And neither was the science of Kroth - until the great fleet went North and the Polar Parliament dared some crisp enactments and, finally, The Rise succeeds...
 Science and religion advance together.

 Harlei: Becoming crisper, you say?
 Perhaps advancing towards a firmer awareness than what most people call "faith"?
 That was Simak's thing.
 In the City saga, for instance.